ukrishnas/LPSharp/GLOP/README.md

     deleted.
 LPDecomposer is only used by binary optimization integer solver which has been removed.
 It references dynamic partitioning algorithm which is not part of the tree.
+- The examples folder has a standalone GLOP executable, that can be used to exercise the solver without SWIG wrappers.
+It also has better logging support.

 __What has been removed?__